laravel-workflow/laravel-workflow.github.io/blog/2022-10-31-converting-videos-with-ffmpeg.md

 [FFmpeg](https://ffmpeg.org/) is a free, open-source software project allowing you to record, convert and stream audio and video.

 [Laravel Queues](https://laravel.com/docs/9.x/queues) are great for long running tasks.
 Converting video takes a long time!
-With [Laravel Workflow](https://github.com/laravel-workflow/laravel-workflow), you can harness the power of queues to convert videos in the background and easily manage the process.
+With [Workflow](https://github.com/laravel-workflow/laravel-workflow), you can harness the power of queues to convert videos in the background and easily manage the process.

 Requirements
 ============